richardcreedon1989/richardcreedon1989.github.io/README.txt

+Personal Portfolio

-Personal Portfolio - Built using template but all projects contained within the portfolio are custom.
-Some are built using Figma design files
+Built using template but all projects contained within the portfolio are custom.

+Some are built using Figma design files.